Deepfake: Audio

-Detecting fake audio is a highly complex task that requires careful attention to the audio signal in order to achieve good performance.
-Using deep learning, preprocessing of feature design and masking augmentation have been proven effective in improving performance.
+Detecting fake audio is a challenging task that requires careful analysis of the underlying signal to achieve reliable performance.
+Deep learning approaches have shown that feature design and masking-based augmentation contribute to improved detection.

+More recently, approaches that integrate trainable feature extractors with strong and diverse audio augmentation strategies have demonstrated improved performance by enabling the model to learn representations that more effectively capture manipulation artifacts.

+Partial deepfake audio detection, in which only a limited portion of the signal is manipulated, has emerged as a significant challenge in the field.
+This setting introduces additional complexity beyond conventional detection tasks, as it requires not only identifying the presence of spoofing but also accurately localizing the manipulated regions.
+Moreover, the need to detect short and often subtle spoofed segments within predominantly genuine audio further increases the difficulty of the problem.

 Video

 Most of the academic research surrounding deepfakes focuses on the detection of deepfake videos.
 One approach to deepfake detection is to use algorithms to recognize patterns and pick up subtle inconsistencies that arise in deepfake videos.
 For example, researchers have developed automatic systems that examine videos for errors such as irregular blinking patterns of lighting.
 This approach has been criticized because deepfake detection is characterized by a "moving goal post" where the production of deepfakes continues to change and improve as algorithms to detect deepfakes improve.
 In order to assess the most effective algorithms for detecting deepfakes, a coalition of leading technology companies hosted the Deepfake Detection Challenge to accelerate the technology for identifying manipulated content.
 The winning model of the Deepfake Detection Challenge was 65% accurate on the holdout set of 4,000 videos.
 A team at Massachusetts Institute of Technology published a paper in December 2021 demonstrating that ordinary humans are 69–72% accurate at identifying a random sample of 50 of these videos.

-A team at the University of Buffalo published a paper in October 2020 outlining their technique of using reflections of light in the eyes of those depicted to spot deepfakes with a high rate of success, even without the use of an AI detection tool, at least for the time being.

-In the case of well-documented individuals such as political leaders, algorithms have been developed to distinguish identity-based features such as patterns of facial, gestural, and vocal mannerisms and detect deep-fake impersonators.